 What Is the Archives?
 The Archives contains personal collections, publications, photographs, and memorabilia related to the origin and development of Alcoholics Anonymous in the Rochester area.
 Also included are Intergroup, Board of Trustees, and standing committee minutes, meeting lists, and information about local AA groups.

 Meeting Place and Time.
-The Archives Committee meets the first Wednesday of the month at 6:30pm at the Rochester Medical Museum and Archives located at 1441 East Avenue, 2nd Floor Rochester, New York 14610.
+The Archives Committee meets the first Wednesday of the month at 6:30 pm at the Rochester Medical Museum and Archives located at 1441 East Avenue, 2nd Floor Rochester, New York 14610.
 Come join us and learn about Rochester AA history!

 * Join the Committee.
 A.A. members who volunteer on the Archives committee can help organize and preserve materials of historical significance to the development of the A.A. fellowship in the Rochester Area.
 They can also help interview old-timers for our oral history project, assist with the archives website, or bring the archives display to fellowship events.

 * Add to the Collection.

 Books.
 The Archives Committee is seeking a Third Edition, First Printing Big Book.

 Group materials.
 Also needed are group conscience minutes, member lists, gavels, and other group-related memorabilia.

 Grapevines.
 The Intergroup archives contain a library of Grapevine editions dating back to June 1947.
 We are, however, missing some editions.
 This attachment: ___________ lists those editions.
 If you have one or more of the missing Grapevines and would care to donate it to the archives, please contact us (see below for contact information) or drop it off at the Intergroup office, 1000 Elmwood Avenue, Greenhouse, Rochester NY 14620.
 Your help is greatly appreciated.

 PLEASE NOTE!
 If you are donating material to the Archives, please complete a Temporary Custody Transfer form______ and bring it with your material to the Intergroup Office.